-Before they decide on the terms of your loan (which they base on their risk), lenders want to discover two things about you: whether you can repay the loan, and if you will pay it back.
-To assess your ability to pay back the loan, they assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before deciding on what terms they will offer you a loan, lenders need to find out two things about you: your ability to repay the loan, and your willingness to pay back the loan.
+To assess whether you can pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score is based on the good and the bad in your credit history.
-Late payments lower your credit score, but consistently making future payments on time will raise your score.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
+Your score considers positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

 To get a credit score, borrowers must have an active credit account with a payment history of six months.
-This history ensures that there is enough information in your report to generate a score.
-Some folks don't have a long enough credit history to get a credit score.
-They should spend some time building up a credit history before they apply.
+This history ensures that there is enough information in your report to build an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply.

 Tenby J. Dahman The Dahman Team can answer your questions about credit reporting.
 Give us a call at 3038627760.